Primordialwater/Primordialwater/README.md

 For the above: if you wish for more information on what 'sensitive subjects' entails, you click on the text, it has been hidden intentionally so as to not force others to be uncomfortable by reading the text.

 > Thin ice.

-People who are rude, not the joking or teasing rude by the way, just cruel.

 People who make statements about others based on assumptions.